jtbrower/WinUI/src/README.md

 # Known Issues
 * `<PackageReference Include=\"Microsoft.Windows.CsWinRT Version=\"0.1.0-prerelease.200629.3\" />` was added to the DemoApp to avoid a compatibility issue between .Net5 preview 6 and WinUI
 * "Warning	WMC9999	Type universe cannot resolve assembly: WinRT.Runtime, Version=0.1.0.2153, Culture=neutral, PublicKeyToken=null.
-WinUI.DemoApp"
+Oceanside.WinUI.Sample.App"
 * The Debug window shows 5 'WinRT transform error' exceptions that are swallowed on app start
 * Debug Window shows a 'mincore\com\oleaut32\dispatch\ups.cpp(2122)\OLEAUT32.dll' library not registered error.
 * The Debug Window warns that ActualWidthProperty is not found on Canvas.
 I thought that maybe creating a property path, I should switch to just "ActualWidth"; even though the error goes away, it breaks the drop shadow and can't be correct.